KeplerGO/epicwash/README.md

 `epicwash` and `epicwash-prepare`, that allow pre-existing or duplicate entries to be removed from new K2 EPIC catalogs.

-## Requirements

-This tool will only work on a Linux-like system with `sed` and `java` installed.

 ## Installation

+This tool requires a Linux-like system with `java` and `sed` available on the command line, and a working `python` installation.

-Install the tool from this git repository as follows:
+If these requirements are met, you can install the tool from this git repository as follows:
 ```
 $ git clone https://github.com/KeplerGO/epicwash.git
 $ cd epicwash